khueue/ducc/report/ass5/report_ass5.md

         {asm, TopLevelsAsm}
     }

-where `SourceList` is a list consisting of the content if the .c source file, `TopLevelsAsm` is a list of generated assembler instructions.
+where `SourceList` is a list consisting of the content of the .c source file, `TopLevelsAsm` is a list of generated assembler instructions.

 `TopLevelsAsm` has the form: